-What I’m talking about is stopping the aging process, that process of decline that gives us sagging skin, dimming eyesight, bad hearing, bad joints, weak hearts, poorly functioning lungs, and befuddled brains.
+What I’m talking about is stopping the aging process, the process of decline that gives us sagging skin, dimming eyesight, bad hearing, bad joints, weak hearts, poorly functioning lungs, and befuddled brains.

 - Or we could have a nuclear war, or the Earth could get hit by a chunk of space rock, or another global catastrophe could finish us all off.

 There are things people can do to increase their odds of living long, long, long lives.
-They’re for real, and there’s good evidence suggesting they might work.
-Anyone who knows about them is free to do them.
+They’re for real, and there’s evidence suggesting they may possibly work.
 So I’m doing several of ’em.
 Cause, they’re easy, and why not?
-You’re welcome to join me, if you want.
+You’re welcome to join me if you want.

 Reaching escape velocity

-Their assumption is that taking steps to minimize or reverse aging now –– even simple, basic things that can lengthen our telomeres, like meditating or taking a walk outdoors every day –– may make the difference in keeping us around long enough to be alive when medicine reaches the point of what’s called “escape velocity,” which we’ll probably arrive at in fifty or sixty years –– the point at which medical technology is able to repair the damage that the aging process does, faster than it can pile up.
+Their assumption is that taking steps to minimize or reverse aging now –– even simple, basic things that can lengthen our telomeres, keep our hearts strong and prevent problems like dementia –– may make the difference in keeping us around long enough to be alive when medicine reaches the point of what’s called “escape velocity,” which we’ll probably arrive at in fifty or sixty years –– the point at which medical technology is able to repair the damage that the aging process does, faster than it can pile up.